Singulink/Singulink.IO.FileSystem/Docs/articles/guides/pathoptions-handling.md

 1) The paths may not be usable from Windows Explorer or other Windows applications, i.e. if they contain trailing spaces, reserved device names or end with a dot.
 For example, users may be stuck not being able to delete the files/directories without resorting to advanced command line operations.
 2) Serializing/deserializing the paths must be handled with a high degree of care to ensure that leading and trailing spaces are preseved, otherwise round tripping the value will result in a path that points to a different file or directory.

-If you are receiving the path from something like an `OpenFileWindow` and simply opening the existing file without storing the path for later use then it is safe to use `PathOptions.None` to allow access to all existing files in the file system, even if the path is "unfriendly."
+If you are receiving the path from something like an `OpenFileWindow` and simply opening the existing file without storing the path for later use then it is safe to use `PathOptions.None` to allow access to all existing files in the file system, even if the path is "unfriendly".

 ### Empty Directory Names